 Secure Shell (SSH)

-Like the other option, SSH generates an encrypted connection and allows port forwarding to remote machines via a secured channel.
+Like the other option, SSH generates an encrypted connection and allows port forwarding to remote machines via a secure channel.
 It is useful for accessing your office desktop via your laptop at home.
-While it does add additional flexibility, SSH channels should always be under close supervision to provide a direct entry point for breach.
+While it does add additional flexibility, SSH channels should always be under close supervision to provide a direct entry point for a breach.
 That's why it's a better fit only in remote access setups.

 Wireguard